 In two recent decisions by the Federal Court, including Mylan v.
 Sun Pharma and Sanofi-Aventis Deutschland GmbH v.
-Alphapharm Pty Ltd (No. 3) FCA 2060, the Court refused to grant interlocutory injunctions sought by the patentee to prevent launch of generic products which were alleged to infringe the patentee's patents.
-In both decisions, the Court's refusal to grant the injunctions was strongly influenced by the perceived strength of invalidity arguments advanced by the generics.
+Alphapharm Pty Ltd (No. 3),68 the court refused to grant interlocutory injunctions sought by the patentee to prevent launch of generic products which were alleged to infringe the patentee's patents.
+In both decisions, the court's refusal to grant the injunctions was strongly influenced by the perceived strength of invalidity arguments advanced by the generics.

 iv Calculation of damages

 In Generic Health Pty Ltd v.
-Bayer Pharma Aktiengesellschaft FCAFC 183, the generic had entered the market with its generic product prior to the expiry of the patentee's patent.
-The Court held that sale of the generic product had infringed the patent and determined that each sale of the generic's infringing product was a lost sale of the patentee's product.
+Bayer Pharma Aktiengesellschaft,72 the generic had entered the market with its generic product prior to the expiry of the patentee's patent.
+The court held that sale of the generic product had infringed the patent and determined that each sale of the generic's infringing product was a lost sale of the patentee's product.

 v TGA – early notification of registrations of new prescription medicines